nervosnetwork/docs/docs/getting-started/run-node.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

+> For CentOS user, here's a [guidance](https://github.com/nervosnetwork/ckb/issues/626) for you.

 #### Build
 Here we build from the source code on `master` branch, which is the latest release version.
 For other versions and branches, please check the [CKB repo](https://github.com/nervosnetwork/ckb) for more information.